 Copyright © 2008 Trumpet Ministries, Inc. All Rights Reserved

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 We who minister the things of God have two choices.
 We can plan out in our mind what we should do, or we can seek the mind of the Lord concerning what we should do.
 It appears throughout Church history that the ministers of God have attempted to perform the work of the Kingdom according to their own knowledge, wisdom, strength, and talents.

-Nevertheless, in their presumption they went up toward the high hill country, though neither Moses nor the ark of the LORDs covenant moved from the camp.
+Nevertheless, in their presumption they went up toward the high hill country, though neither Moses nor the ark of the LORD’s covenant moved from the camp.
 (Numbers 14:4)

 Keep your servant also from willful sins; may they not rule over me.
 Then will I be blameless, innocent of great transgression.
 (Psalms 19:13)

-We who minister the things of God have two choices.
-We can plan out in our mind what we should do, or we can seek the mind of the Lord concerning what we should do.
-It appears throughout Church history the ministers of God have attempted to perform the work of the Kingdom according to their own knowledge, wisdom, strength, and talents.
+It appears that throughout Church history, the ministers of God have attempted to perform the work of the Kingdom according to their own knowledge, wisdom, strength, and talents.

-While I was in Bible school I was taught that the Apostles worked out strategies by which they hoped to spread the Gospel.
+While I was in Bible school, I was taught that the Apostles worked out strategies by which they hoped to spread the Gospel.
 I did not believe it then and I do not believe it now.
 The Book of Acts is not a record of Church leaders developing strategies for the spread of the Gospel.
 In actuality, the Book of Acts is not the Book of Acts of the Apostles but the Book of Acts of the Holy Spirit.

 In the church at Antioch there were prophets and teachers: Barnabas, Simeon called Niger, Lucius of Cyrene, Manaen (who had been brought up with Herod the tetrarch) and Saul.
 While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
 So after they had fasted and prayed, they placed their hands on them and sent them off.
 (Acts 13:1-3)